junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 - do not give to children under 2 years old

-To help stop itching—mix 8 teaspoons of Epsom salts in a liter of water and put on itching skin as cool soaks or compresses.
+To help stop itching, mix 8 teaspoons of Epsom salts in a liter of water and put on itching skin as cool soaks or compresses.

-**Mineral oil—as a laxative**
+**Mineral oil, as a laxative**

 This is sometimes taken by persons with piles (hemorrhoids) who have hard, painful stools.